nexmo-se/vonage-messages-api/README.md

 npm run dev

+To send a message:

-In browser, visit http://localhost:5001/ and a WhatsApp Text message will be sent
+In browser, visit http://localhost:5001/sendMessage and a WhatsApp Text message will be sent

+To send a template

+In browser, visit http://localhost:5001/sendTemplate and a WhatsApp Template message will be sent